gdmoney/reading/essentialism.md

 ### Eliminate
 - eliminate any activity that is misaligned with what you're intending to achieve
-- ‎the true essential intent is one that guides are greater sense of purpose, and helps you chart your life's path
+- ‎the true essential intent is one that guides our greater sense of purpose, and helps you chart your life's path
 - ‎clarity about what is essential fuels us with the strength to say no to the nonessentials
 - ‎people respect and admire those with the courage of conviction to say no
 - ‎**Endowment Effect** - our tendency to undervalue things that aren't ours and to overvalue things because we already own them